syncfusion/ej2-react-docs/src/inputs/uploader/how-to/preview-images-before-uploading.md

 The uploader component allows to create preview images before uploading.
 The preview images can be created by reading the file using selected event.
 Also, the user can create preview images after uploading to server using success event.
 Refer to the following link to learn about how to create image preview.

 [Image Preview](https://ej2.syncfusion.com/react/demos/#/material/uploader/image-preview)

+>You can also explore [React File Upload](https://www.syncfusion.com/react-ui-components/react-file-upload) feature tour page for its groundbreaking features.
+You can also explore our [React File Upload example](https://ej2.syncfusion.com/react/demos/#/material/uploader/default) to understand how to browse the files which you want to upload to the server.